kbastien/blog/about.md

 ---
 layout: page
-title: About Kevin Bastien
+title: About Kevin
 permalink: /about/
 ---